 California Air Resources Board

 Mobile Source Emissions Reduction Requirements

-An on-road heavy-duty diesel vehicle rule requires the retrofit and replacement of nearly all privately owned vehicles operated in California with a gross vehicle weight rating (GVWR) greater than 14,000 pounds.
+An on-road heavy-duty diesel vehicle rule (truck and bus regulation) requires the retrofit and replacement of nearly all privately owned vehicles operated in California with a gross vehicle weight rating (GVWR) greater than 14,000 pounds.
 School buses owned by private and public entities and federal government owned vehicles are also included in the scope of the rule.
-The requirements include a phase-in period for the installation of VDECS on certain heavier in-use vehicles beginning January 1, 2012, and require the replacement of older vehicles starting January 1, 2015.
+The requirements include a phase-in period for the installation of VDECS on certain heavier in-use vehicles that began January 1, 2012 with the replacement of older vehicles starting January 1, 2015.
 By January 1, 2023, nearly all vehicles must have engines certified to the 2010 engine standard or equivalent.
 A drayage/port truck rule regulates heavy-duty diesel-fueled vehicles that transport cargo to and from California's ports and intermodal rail facilities.
-The rule requires that certain drayage trucks be equipped with VDECS and that all applicable vehicles have engines certified to the 2007 emissions standards by January 1, 2014.
+The rule requires that certain drayage trucks be equipped with VDECS and that all applicable vehicles have engines certified to the 2007 emissions standards.
+By January 1, 2023, all applicable vehicles must have engines certified to 2010 standards.
 A public transit agency fleet rule regulates public transit fleets and sets emissions reduction standards for new transit vehicles.
 A solid waste collection vehicle rule regulates solid waste collection vehicles with a gross vehicle weight rating of 14,000 pounds or more that operate on diesel fuel, have 1960 through 2006 engine models, and collect waste for a fee.
 The fleet rule for public agencies and utilities requires fleets to install VDECS on vehicles or purchase vehicles that run on alternative fuels or use advanced technologies to achieve emissions requirements by specified implementation dates.